-According to the most recent information published by the Office of the State Controller, 54 healthcare districts received an apportionment of property taxes during the fiscal year that ended June 30, 2010, as shown below in Figure 3.1.
-These apportionments ranged from a minimum of \$102,094 for Muroc Hospital District in Kern County, to a maximum of \$27,608,967 for Palomar Pomerado Hospital District in San Diego County.
-The average property tax
+According to the most recent information published by the Office of the State Controller4, 54 healthcare districts received an apportionment of property taxes during the fiscal year that ended June 30, 2010, as shown below in Figure 3.1.
+These apportionments ranged from a minimum of \$102,094 for Muroc Hospital District in Kern County, to a maximum of \$27,608,967 for Palomar Pomerado Hospital District in San Diego County.5 The average property tax

-&lt;sup>2 California Health and Safety Code, Sections 127340-127365
+2 California Health and Safety Code, Sections 127340-127365

-&lt;sup>3 According to the Association of California Healthcare Districts, an additional four organizations are currently registered as a healthcare district with the Secretary of State's Office, but either do not self-identify as a healthcare district (Lindsay Local Hospital District, Sierra Valley Hospital District and Selma Community Hospital) or have filed for bankruptcy and closed but have not yet dissolved as a district (Alta Hospital District).
+3 According to the Association of California Healthcare Districts, an additional four organizations are currently registered as a healthcare district with the Secretary of State's Office, but either do not self-identify as a healthcare district (Lindsay Local Hospital District, Sierra Valley Hospital District and Selma Community Hospital) or have filed for bankruptcy and closed but have not yet dissolved as a district (Alta Hospital District).

-&lt;sup>4 Special Districts Annual Report, California State Controller, December 13, 2011.
+4 Special Districts Annual Report, California State Controller, December 13, 2011.

-&lt;sup>5 Five districts serve multiple counties and, therefore, receive property tax apportionments from multiple counties.
+5 Five districts serve multiple counties and, therefore, receive property tax apportionments from multiple counties.
 The analysis provided here is based on the aggregate property tax allocations received by each district.

-apportionment was \$2,575,545, while the median property tax apportionment was \$908,941, reflecting the small number of districts receiving a high dollar value property tax apportionment.
-El Camino Hospital District received \$16,016,747 in property tax apportionment monies in FY 2009-10, second only to Palomar Pomerado Hospital District and twice as much as the third highest allocation in California.
+apportionment was \$2,390,899, while the median property tax apportionment was \$714,133, reflecting the small number of districts receiving a high dollar value property tax apportionment.
+El Camino Hospital District received \$16,016,747 in property tax apportionment monies in FY 2009-10, second only to Palomar Pomerado Hospital District and 144% of the third highest allocation in California.
+Overall, El Camino Hospital District received property taxes that were 670% of the average for all hospital districts in California and nearly three times the average of the 26 districts receiving over \$1.0 million in that year.